directeye/docsy/content/en/blog/2024-05-12-create-narration-audio.md

 ![OBS Studio screenshot](/docsy/imgs/2024-05-12-obs-studio.png)

-While NaturalReader reads the text, I use OBS Studio to capture the desktop screen, saving it as an MP4 video file.
+While NaturalReader reads the text, I use OBS Studio to capture the desktop screen, saving it as a MP4 video file.

 ### FFmpeg

-After that, I use FFmpeg to pull out an MP3 audio file from the MP4 video.
+After that, I use FFmpeg to extract a MP3 audio file from the MP4 video.
-Here's the command for extracting the MP3:
+Here's the command prompt for extracting the MP3:

 ```
 ❯ ffmpeg -i narration.mp4 -vn narration.mp3